Language Guide

 The argument for always using ‘people’ stresses that in all contexts, they are people first.
 Referring to individuals as ‘people’, especially outside of the healthcare setting, acknowledges their personhood which can influence the way these people are viewed and treated.

-(in research)
+Subject (in research)

-participant(s), people
+Participant(s), people

 Example: